2.02 (Buran-class spacecraft)

 2.02 (GRAU index serial number 11F35 4K) is the designation of the fourth built Soviet/Russian Buran-class orbiter to be produced as part of the Buran programme.

 History

-Construction of 2.02 is believed to begin in 1988.
-The spacecraft belong to the second series orbiters, whose design has been improved considering experience of flight of K1 Buran.
+Construction of 2.02 is believed to have begun in 1988.
+The spacecraft belongs to the second series of orbiters, whose design has been improved based on the experienced gained during the manufacturing and flight testing of first series orbiters.

 By 1993, when the Buran program was cancelled, orbiter 2.02 was in an early stage of construction (10-20 percent).
 Only forward fuselage with crew cabin was completed.
 The incomplete 2.02 was later partially dismantled at its construction site and moved to the outside of the Tushino Machine Building Plant, near Moscow.